csxiera/PGx-Imputation-Analysis/README.md

 ## VCF-to-CSV mapping (previous method used in thesis)

-**Note:** This method is considerably slower and memory intensive than the previous one.
-The memory and time allocated for the job may need to be adjusted in the `main_csv_map.sh` script.

 1. Navigate to `src/exec`.

 2. Map PharmVar CSV files to GWAS data: